Update: ‘Battery & Specifications’ and ‘Models that will use the PPE Architecture’ sections updated.

 Follows the MEB & J1

 The PPE platform is essentially the successor to the MLB platform, which underpins every Audi model with an internal combustion engine from the A4 through A8 and Q5 through Q8.
 While the MEB is for small and medium EVs, the PPE is mainly for medium and large EVs.
-PPE is similar to the MEB in some aspects and the J1 platform in a few, and it has some exclusive technical aspects of its own to be the perfect basis for the planned medium-size class and up models.
+PPE is similar to the MEB in some aspects and the J1 platform (Porsche Taycan) in a few, and it has some exclusive technical aspects of its own to be the perfect basis for the planned medium-size class and up models.

 The PPE platform-based EVs will be highly digital.
 CARIAD, Volkswagen Group’s software company, is developing a new software and technology platform for these cars.
 CARIAD’s 1.1 software stack is already on duty in Volkswagen Group’s MEB models.
 In 2023, its 1.2 software stack will run the electronics of the German conglomerate’s first two PPE models – Audi Q6 e-tron and Porsche Macan electric.